jcstaffes/Our-Culture/_pages/home-2.md

 		<p>Welcome to the University House student area.<br data-rich-text-line-break="true" />This section of the site is for University and Graduate House resident postgraduates only.</p>
 			<h2>announcement</h2>
 		<p><b>Quick look at the latest announcement in GH / UH, Join with us !</b></p><p>See further plan on our <i><u><b><a href="https://unihouse.azurewebsites.net/index.php/event/">Calendar</a></b></u></i></p>
 					COVID-19 UPDATESFrom 10 a.m to 12 p.m, the first floor will be sprayed due to the COVID-19 pandemic.
-Please avoid passing this area.Click Here<a href="https://residents.unihouse.anu.edu.au/announcement/gh-movie-night-2/">GH Movie Night #2Our second movie night will be at 7pm this Sunday (11 October).
-Come down to the common room after dinner!
-We’ll start the movie at 7:30pm sharp.
-The movie will be Howl’s Moving Castle, a film by Studio Ghibli.
-We’ll have some snacks, and feel free to bring your own mugs of tea or coffee.Click Here</a>
+Please avoid passing this area.Click Here<a href="https://residents.unihouse.anu.edu.au/announcement/gh-movie-night-2/">Movie NightMovie Night: Celebrate Diversity Edition (Monday, 12 Oct, 6.30-8.45pm)Click Here</a>
 							Previous
 							Next
 			<h3>Highlight Event One</h3>